tasuku677/alps-intern-heatmap/README.md

    ``` -->

 # Dependencies
-This plugin depends pn the following external libraries:
+This plugin depends on the following external libraries:

 - [Grafana](https://grafana.com/): Version: `10.4.0` or later: The dashboard and visualization platform where this plugin is used.
 - [React](https://react.dev/):